sunydeprito/dicoding-catalogue-movie-ver2/README.md

 7. [Volley](https://github.com/google/volley) - an HTTP library that makes networking for Android apps easier and, most importantly, faster.

 # Please be Noted
 For those who still do the project in MADE course please use this as reference only.
-Do not exactly copy this project without understand the concepts and flows of the codes.
 Hope this will help you to develop more project.